 It’s always fun to read a book, I think, where you know more than the characters.
 You know, of course, what “the gadget” is and what it will be used for and how it will affect the outcome of the war.

-All that considered, though, it’s still a book I would recommend without hesitation.
+All that considered, though, The Green Glass Sea is still a book I would recommend without hesitation.

 The cover of the school’s copy (a paperback) is, sadly, even less appealing than this one, which I think has prevented it from ever being checked out.
 I’m hoping it’ll circulate pretty well now that I’ve introduced them to it.